malaybaku/VMagicMirror/docs/langs/_english/docs/setting_files.md

 </div>

-`Load` has options `Load Character` and `Load Non-Character`.
+`Load` has options `Load Avatar` and `Load Non-Avatar`.

-When check only `Load Character`, only the avatar is applied in saved data.
+When check only `Load Avatar`, only the avatar is applied in saved data.
 It is default option, and is useful to switch save avatar with different clothes.

-When check `Load Non-Character`, other settings like face tracking and layout etc. will be loaded.
+When check `Load Non-Avatar`, other settings like face tracking and layout etc. will be loaded.

 When both option is unchecked, the data will not be loaded.